rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 3.1.4
 -----
-- dispatches onBeforeHidden & onBeforeShowed
+- new events onBeforeHidden & onBeforeShowed
 Fixes:
 - the volume slider tooltip does not show negative values any more